uaineteine/ArxivAPI/readme.md

 ```

 3. **Classifier Training**
-  - Define a function trainClassifier(labeled\_data) that takes labeled data as input.
+  - Define a function trainClassifier that takes labeled data as input.
   - Separate the labels and the text from the labeled data.
   - Vectorise the text data using CountVectorizer.
 This converts the text data into a matrix of token counts.
-  - Train the Multinomial Naive Bayes classifier on the text data and the corresponding labels using MultinomialNB.
+  - Train the Multinomial Naive Bayes classifier on the text data and the corresponding labels.

 ```python
 def trainClassifier(labeled_data):